top of page

 • 3 min read

-The hospitality industry is inherently vulnerable, often facing high levels of uncertainty and crises.
-Historical events—from the 9/11 attacks in 2001 to the COVID-19 pandemic—have highlighted the importance of effective hotel revenue management (RM) during downturns.
-As we continue to navigate aftershocks from recent health and economic crises, including the geopolitical upheaval caused by the conflict in Ukraine, it is paramount for hotels to adopt strategies that ensure financial sustainability, especially during periods of low demand.
+The hospitality industry is inherently vulnerable.
+It often faces high levels of uncertainty and crises.
+Historical events, from the 9/11 attacks in 2001 to the COVID-19 pandemic, highlight the importance of effective hotel revenue management (RM) during downturns.
+As we navigate the aftershocks from recent health and economic crises, including geopolitical upheaval caused by the conflict in Ukraine, it is paramount for hotels to adopt strategies that ensure financial sustainability, especially during periods of low demand.

 Impact of Crises on Travel Demand

-The COVID-19 pandemic has drastically altered international travel, prompting governments worldwide to enforce strict restrictions—such as border closures, quarantines, and the suspension of face-to-face services.
+The COVID-19 pandemic drastically altered international travel.
+Governments worldwide enforced strict restrictions, including border closures, quarantines, and suspension of face-to-face services.
 As a result, international travel plummeted by 72% in 2020, marking the most challenging year for tourism on record.
-Compounding this, the current geopolitical climate, high inflation, and disrupted supply chains are expected to further dampen travel demand into 2025, with travelers prioritizing value and opting for shorter, closer trips.
-Nevertheless, in 2024, the Vietnamese tourism economy recovered back to 2019 levels.
+Compounding this, the current geopolitical climate, high inflation, and disrupted supply chains further dampen travel demand into 2025.
+Travelers are prioritizing value and opting for shorter, closer trips.
+However, by 2024, the Vietnamese tourism economy is predicted to recover back to 2019 levels.

-Although RM practices are crucial for maximizing revenue, there remains a notable gap in understanding and implementation, particularly among independent hotels that lack the resources and knowledge commonly found in larger chains.
-To adapt to fluctuating demand, hoteliers must recognize the critical role of RM to not only survive but thrive during challenging times.
+Though RM practices are crucial for maximizing revenue, many independent hotels lack the resources to implement them effectively.
+They often do not have the same knowledge base available as larger chains.
+To adapt to fluctuating demand, hoteliers must recognize the critical role of RM to survive and thrive during challenging times.

 Understanding Revenue Management

-Originating in the airline industry in the late 1970s, RM has since expanded into hospitality and various other sectors.
-Its core principles hinge on managing fixed capacity and perishable services, implementing dynamic pricing strategies, and effectively segmenting customers based on purchase intentions.
-The primary objective of RM is to maximize revenue by optimizing room sales—not merely by selling all available rooms or reducing rates, but by dynamically adjusting prices to reflect customer willingness to pay.
+Revenue Management originated in the airline industry in the late 1970s.
+It has since expanded into hospitality and various other sectors.
+Its core principles hinge on managing fixed capacity and perishable services.
+Implementing dynamic pricing strategies is essential, as is effectively segmenting customers based on their purchase intentions.
+The primary objective is to maximize revenue by optimizing room sales—not merely by selling all available rooms or reducing rates but by dynamically adjusting prices to reflect customer willingness to pay.

-Effective RM leverages demand-based pricing and inventory management to optimize occupancy, taking into account various demand drivers, such as guest income, market conditions, and even macroeconomic factors.
-For hotels in Vietnam, understanding these demand influences is crucial to enhancing revenue, especially during low-demand periods.
+Effective RM leverages demand-based pricing and inventory management to optimize occupancy.
+This approach considers various demand drivers, such as guest income, market conditions, and macroeconomic factors.
+For hotels in Vietnam, understanding these demand influences is vital for increasing revenue, especially during low-demand periods.

 Innovative Approaches to Revenue Management

-Revenue Management encompasses a range of tools, including dynamic pricing and non-pricing methods or inventory control, and channel management.
-Recently, the integration of sustainability into RM practices has become increasingly essential.
+Revenue Management encompasses tools like dynamic pricing, inventory control, and channel management.
+Recently, the integration of sustainability into RM practices has become essential.
 Simply relying on traditional RM strategies is insufficient for long-term competitive advantage.
-Successful hotels are now intertwining sustainability with revenue management processes, enhancing profitability while catering to a growing consumer demand for eco-friendly hospitality choices.
+Successful hotels now intertwine sustainability with revenue management processes.
+This approach enhances profitability while catering to a growing consumer demand for eco-friendly hospitality choices.

-To navigate crises effectively, hotels should adopt a robust crisis management framework, characterized by flexibility and a proactive approach.
-The framework consists of six phases: prevention, immediate reaction, emergency response, restoration, long-term recovery, and resolution.
+To navigate crises effectively, hotels should adopt a robust crisis management framework.
+This framework should be characterized by flexibility and a proactive approach.
+It consists of six phases: prevention, immediate reaction, emergency response, restoration, long-term recovery, and resolution.
 These phases guide hotels in adapting their strategies based on situational demands and operational needs.

 Shifting Strategies During Crises

-Interestingly, hotels that frequently review and adjust their strategic plans tend to experience less negative impact from crises compared to those that do not.
-Instead of opting for drastic cost-cutting measures or price reductions, which can have long-term detrimental effects on Revenue per Available Room (RevPAR), hoteliers can explore supplementary offers, innovative marketing strategies, and loyalty programs.
+Interestingly, hotels that frequently review and adjust their strategic plans tend to experience a less negative impact from crises.
+Rather than resorting to drastic cost-cutting measures or price reductions, which can harm Revenue per Available Room (RevPAR) in the long term, hoteliers can explore supplementary offers and innovative marketing strategies.

-The use of dynamic pricing and value-based pricing strategies should also be prioritized.
-As demand fluctuates, hotels can employ various techniques—such as bundled offerings, targeted discounts, and selective rate cuts—while still focusing on maintaining brand integrity and quality service.
+Dynamic pricing and value-based pricing strategies should be prioritized.
+As demand fluctuates, hotels can employ techniques such as bundled offerings, targeted discounts, and selective rate cuts, all while focusing on maintaining brand integrity and quality service.

-COVID-19 illustrated the success of flexible booking conditions, additional revenue streams, and enhancing service offerings as effective RM tactics in crisis management.
-In Vietnam, hotel managers employed strategies aimed at domestic tourism, leveraged technology for contact reduction, and optimized cost structures, demonstrating a diverse application of RM practices.
+The COVID-19 pandemic illustrated the success of flexible booking conditions, additional revenue streams, and enhancing service offerings as effective RM tactics in crisis management.
+In Vietnam, hotel managers employed strategies aimed at domestic tourism and leveraged technology for contact reduction.
+They optimized cost structures, demonstrating diverse applications of RM practices.

 Forward-Looking Considerations in Tourism

-Post-pandemic tourism has re-emerged with vigor, bringing with it challenges like over-tourism, driven by an influx of eager travelers wanting to recover lost experiences.
-An effective RM strategy must balance this demand while maximizing a destination's sustainability—integrating profitability with community and environmental considerations to mitigate the risks of overloading local resources.
+Post-pandemic tourism has re-emerged with vigor, bringing challenges like over-tourism.
+This shift is driven by an influx of eager travelers wanting to recover lost experiences.
+An effective RM strategy must balance this demand while maximizing a destination’s sustainability.
+This means integrating profitability with community and environmental considerations to mitigate the risks of overloading local resources.

-To strengthen financial sustainability, hotels must analyze various performance indicators, such as Gross Operating Profit per Available Room (GOPPAR), occupancy rates, and Average Daily Rate (ADR).
-By taking a comprehensive approach and employing diverse RM techniques—both pricing and non-pricing—hoteliers can optimize revenues while enhancing their operational resilience.
+To strengthen financial sustainability, hotels must analyze various performance indicators.
+Key metrics include Gross Operating Profit per Available Room (GOPPAR), occupancy rates, and Average Daily Rate (ADR).
+By adopting a comprehensive approach and leveraging diverse RM techniques, both pricing and non-pricing, hoteliers can optimize revenues and enhance operational resilience.

-As Vietnam's tourism landscape evolves, commitment to best practices in RM will undoubtedly position hotels—whether independent or part of larger chains—for success in a post-crisis world.
-By prioritizing strategic planning, innovative practices, and an understanding of market dynamics, the hospitality industry can navigate uncertainties and emerge stronger than ever.
+As Vietnam’s tourism landscape evolves, commitment to best practices in RM will position hotels—be they independent or part of larger chains— for success in a post-crisis world.
+By prioritizing strategic planning, innovative practices, and understanding market dynamics, the hospitality industry can navigate uncertainties and emerge stronger than ever.

 bottom of page